Mandate for Syria and the Lebanon: Background

 France demanded full implementation of the Sykes–Picot Agreement, with Syria under its control.
-On 26 November 1919, British forces withdrew from Damascus to avoid confrontation with the French, leaving the Arab government to face France.
-Faisal had travelled several times to Europe since November 1918, trying to convince France and Britain to change their positions, but without success.
-France's determination to intervene in Syria was shown by the naming of General Henri Gouraud as high commissioner in Syria and Cilicia.
-At the Paris Peace Conference, Faisal found himself in an even weaker position when the European powers decided to renege on the promises made to the Arabs.
-Throughout the early period of colonial administration, collaboration persisted between British and French authorities in the region, in fulfillment of economic interests of both parties in the region, such as in the establishment of a customs-free zone for goods produced within the British and French controlled territories.
+On 26 November 1919, British forces withdrew from Damascus to avoid confrontation with the French and left the Arab government to face France.
+Faisal had travelled several times to Europe since November 1918 to attempt to convince France and Britain to change their positions.
+However, France's determination to intervene in Syria was shown by the naming of General Henri Gouraud as high commissioner in Syria and Cilicia.
+At the Paris Peace Conference, Faisal found himself in an even weaker position when the European powers decided to renege on the promises that had been made to the Arabs.
+Throughout the early period of colonial administration, collaboration persisted between the British and the French authorities in the region in fulfillment of economic interests of both parties in the region such as the establishment of a customs-free zone for goods produced within the territories that were controlled by the British and the French.

-In May 1919, elections were held for the Syrian National Congress, which convened in Damascus.
-80% of seats went to conservatives.
-However, the minority included dynamic Arab nationalist figures such as Jamil Mardam Bey, Shukri al-Kuwatli, Ahmad al-Qadri, Ibrahim Hanano, and Riyad as-Solh.
-The head was moderate nationalist Hashim al-Atassi.
+In May 1919, elections were held for the Syrian National Congress, which convened in Damascus, had 80% of the seats go to conservatives.
+However, the minority included dynamic figures of Arab nationalism such as Jamil Mardam Bey, Shukri al-Kuwatli, Ahmad al-Qadri, Ibrahim Hanano and Riyad as-Solh.
+The head was the moderate nationalist Hashim al-Atassi.

 In June 1919, the American King–Crane Commission arrived in Syria to inquire into local public opinion about the future of the country.
 The commission's remit extended from Aleppo to Beersheba.
-They visited 36 major cities, met with more than 2,000 delegations from more than 300 villages, and received more than 3,000 petitions.
-Their conclusions confirmed the opposition of Syrians to the mandate in their country as well as to the Balfour Declaration, and their demand for a unified Greater Syria encompassing Palestine.
-The conclusions of the commission were ignored by both Britain and France.
+It visited 36 major cities, met with more than 2,000 delegations from more than 300 villages and received more than 3,000 petitions.
+Its conclusions confirmed the Syrians' opposition to the mandate in their country and to the Balfour Declaration, as well as their demand for a unified Greater Syria encompassing Palestine.
+The commission's conclusions were ignored by both Britain and France.